-Videos are usually large, resource intensive files that can really slow down your WordPress site if you host them on your web server.
+Videos are usually large, resource-intensive files that can slow down your WordPress site if you host them on your web server.
 Instead, load the video file to a video hosting service like YouTube or Vimeo and embed the link on your WordPress site.
-Check out this article to learn how to embed YouTube videos to your WordPress site.

 Use speed optimized themes and plugins

-It is not unheard of for very aesthetically pleasing themes to be more resource intensive and to negatively impact the site’s speed.
-When selecting a theme, be sure to choose one that is coded not only for aesthetics but also for performance.
+It is not unheard of for aesthetically pleasing themes to be more resource-intensive and negatively impact the site’s speed.
+When selecting a theme, be sure to choose one that is coded for aesthetics and performance.

 Similarly, avoid plugins that slow down your site.
 Two specific examples are gallery and slider plugins.
 Be sure to do your research before selecting a gallery or slider plugin.